Here’s the fact:

 Mighty Networks search filters

-👎 None of these platforms come with advanced gamification features like points, levels, challenges and what not.
-You may need to look at platforms like Skool and Kajabi.
+👎 If you need more advanced features like points, levels, and challenges, you’ll need to look at other platforms like Skool and Kajabi.

 Workflow automation